Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable

-This paper is mainly concerned with question (Q1), for AGN channels driven by stable and unstable noise, under the condition of, {\it channel input strategies are time-invariant and induce asymptotic stationarity, and ergodicity of the channel output process}.
-For asymptotically stationary noise, this condition, as it will become apparent in latter parts of this paper, is sufficient and necessary, to ensure the joint input and output process is asymptotically stationary, which is required in the analysis in \cite{kim2010}, and to ensure ergodicity, so that achievable rates, do not depend on the initial states of the channel or the initial distributions.
-Closed form capacity formulas are derived for stable and unstable autoregressive unit memory noise, that illustrate the multiple regimes of capacity, and that feedback does not increase capacity, when the noise is stable (also for unstable noise for certain values of power $\kappa$).
+\item[(Q2):] bound on feedback capacity, based on linear feedback coding schemes of communicating Gaussian random variables (RVs), $\Theta: \Omega \rar {\mathbb R}$, and coding schemes of communicating digital messages $W:\Omega \rar {\cal M}^{(n)} \tri \left\{1, 2,\ldots, \lceil M_n\rceil\right\}$, when the initial state $S_0=s_0$ of the noise is known to the encoder and the decoder. \end{description} \CDC{This paper is mainly concerned with question (Q1), for AGN channels driven by stable and unstable noise, when {\it channel input strategies are time-invariant (not necessarily stationary).} The first objective is to identify necessary and/or sufficient conditions for optimal channel input strategies to ensure the limiting average power and the information rates exist, for both stable or unstable channel noise, and then to determine if additional conditions are needed for these limits to be independent of the initial states of the noise.
+Such conditions are identified.
+For stable (resp. unstable) noise these conditions also imply the input and output processes (resp. the input process and innovations process of the output) are asymptotically stationary, and the limiting average power and the entropy rates do not depend on the initial states of the channel or their initial distributions.
+The second main objective is the calculation of closed form capacity formulas for stable and unstable autoregressive unit memory noise.
+Such formulas are derived.
+They illustrate multiple regimes of capacity, and that feedback does not increase capacity, when the noise is stable (also for unstable noise for certain values of power $\kappa$). }

-However, the technical analysis and the main results of this paper reveal that several of the answers related to questions (Q1) and (Q2), given in \cite{kim2010}, that treats stationary (i.e., stable) noises, under the assumptions, the joint channel input and output process is either stationary or asymptotically stationary, are often incorrectly interpreted.
-In particular, the characterizations of feedback capacity, described in frequency domain \cite[Theorem~4.1]{kim2010}, by an optimization problem over power spectral densities, and in time-domain \cite[Theorem~6.1]{kim2010}, by a time-invariant optimization problem, with zero power spectral density and variance, respectively, of the innovations of the channel input process, imply that the values of feedback capacity are zero.
-Some of the technical oversights in \cite{kim2010} are identified, at various parts of this paper.